Droidiar/simpleoutline-spicetify/README.md

+# Feel free to fix issues or fork, I no longer use spotify!
 # Simple Outline
 🏳️‍⚧️🏳️‍🌈

 Adding borders to everything.
 I think it looks nice. :3

-Feel free to fix issues or fork!
-I no longer use spotify.

 Beautiful Lyrics is installed in these images!